Kurogi-Lab/CAN2/README.md

-We have developed a learning method consisting of a gradient learning to optimize weight vectors, an incremental least-squares to optimize associative matrices, and a reinitialization using asymptotic optimality to avoide local minima of gradient method.
+We have developed a learning method consisting of a gradient learning to optimize weight vectors, an incremental least-squares to optimize associative matrices, and a reinitialization based on asymptotic optimality to avoide local minima of gradient method.
  As a result, the learning has achieved (a) a high accuracy and precision in the approximation of nonlinear functions